Skip to content

 as_float() πŸ”—

-Return each value in this series as a float e.g 10 becomes 10.0
+Return each value in this series as a float (e.g. 10 becomes 10.0).

 count_distinct_for_patient() πŸ”—

-Return a integer patient series counting the number of distinct values for each patient in the series (ignoring any NULL values).
-Not that if a patient has no values at all in the series the result will be zero rather than NULL.
+Return an integer patient series counting the number of distinct values for each patient in the series (ignoring any NULL values).

 minimum_for_patient() πŸ”—